"Yeah, I used to be but there was sort of a paradigm shift last spring."

 He also has had a girl sidekick following him around for most of the past thirty years.
 (Shadowcat, Jubilee, Armor...)

-For someone always looking out for his own interests, Han Solo has Chewie, as well as an entourage by the end of A New Hope.
+For someone always looking out for his own interests, Han Solo has what seems to be quite a close (if vitriolic) friendship with Chewie, and a whole entourage by the end of A New Hope.

 Invoked in Pee Wees Big Adventure, when Pee-wee tries to brush his would-be girlfriend off by claiming to be a loner, in spite of having hordes of friends.